learn-co-curriculum/phase-0-html-tables-lab/README.md

 3. Add in the data in the appropriate order so that each city name falls under the "City" column, each state is under "State", etc...

-Run `learn` to test your work and see your progress.
+Run `learn test` to test your work and see your progress.
 The tests also include the exact population numbers, so feel free to copy them from the errors!

 ## Conclusion